mstksg/inCode/copy/entries/monad-plus-3.md

 With the List MonadPlus, you can solve any problem that can be described as the result of a nondeterministic journey with choices and pitfalls along the way.

+In this particular puzzle, you could have done something similar using only maps and filters.
+However, sometimes it is more useful or more insightful to, instead of using maps and filters, use abstractions that help you frame the problem in a more meaningful way.

 Hopefully as a result of this three part series and through playing around with the source code, you can appreciate the wonders of Succeed/Fail!